Tools & Integrations

 After creating a tool, attach it to the agent steps or playbooks that should have access.
 Only attached tools are available to that agent, which lets you scope each agent to the exact capabilities it needs — nothing more, nothing less.

-Every agent also gets a set of built-in capabilities you can turn on with a single toggle — no configuration required:
+Conversation-flow agent steps get a set of built-in capabilities you can turn on per step with a single toggle — no configuration required:

 ToolDescription